Need to know: The changes you will see in Neyland Stadium when TN takes on Mizzou

 Tailgating

-Parking lots will open four hours before kickoff.
 There are no University-sponsored tailgates this season, but fans are allowed to bring tents up to 10 feet by 10 feet.
+One tent is allowed per car.
 Tents can go up four hours before kickoff, and cannot block parking spaces or traffic.

 The University says those gatherings should only include family members or people who will sit together in the stadium.